DurstewitzLab/mmPLRNN/mmPLRNN_EM/README.md

 ### 2. Data

-all trained networks used to produce results as displayed in publication are provided in a sparse format for evaluation in VAE Code Package
+all trained networks used to produce results as displayed in publication are provided in a sparse format for evaluation in PLRNN_VI Code Package

 #### 2.1 Benchmark